Journal des sçavans: Landmark articles

 In 1684 the journal published François Bernier's racial theories.
 In 1692, Leibniz published his first explication of Monadology in the journal.
 In 1762 it carried Abraham Hyacinthe Anquetil-Duperron's landmark study of Zoroastrianism.
-A self-assured misreading of Japanese sources in an 1817 article by Jean-Pierre Abel-Rémusat led to the name of the Bonin Islands.
+A self-assured misreading of Japanese sources in an 1817 article by Jean-Pierre Abel-Rémusat led to the name of the Bonin Islands to the south of Japan.